kubernetes/kubernetes/examples/volumes/glusterfs/README.md

 The parameters are explained as the followings.

 - **endpoints** is endpoints name that represents a Gluster cluster configuration. *kubelet* is optimized to avoid mount storm, it will randomly pick one from the endpoints to mount.
 If this host is unresponsive, the next Gluster host in the endpoints is automatically selected.
+- **servers** is the glusterfs server list which will be used to mount gluster volumes when endpoint is empty/nil.
 - **path** is the Glusterfs volume name.
 - **readOnly** is the boolean that sets the mountpoint readOnly or readWrite.